 Call us at (807) 684-7777.
 Your health care provider can also refer you to the Screen for Life Coach.

 Once you have booked your appointment, you will receive a letter with the date, time, and location of your appointment.

 The Screen for Life Coach visits over 75 different locations across Northwestern Ontario.
 Parking at the Coach locations is free.
-When you arrive, enter the Coach through the side door located at the front of the Coach, then take a seat in our waiting area.
-You will be greeted by one of the two female staff who work on the Coach.
+When you arrive, you will be greeted by one of the two female staff who work on the Coach.
 There are private change rooms on the Coach, but there is no washroom.
 Please remember to use the washroom before you come for your appointment.